microsoft/workshop-library/learn-github/README.md

 ## Goals

-In this workshop, we will discuss how to use GitHub.dev to manage basic tasks on GitHub.
+In this workshop, you will learn how to use GitHub.dev to manage basic tasks on GitHub.

 | **Goal**              | Description                                    |
 | ----------------------------- | --------------------------------------------------------------------- |